agataf/agataf.github.io/_pages/about.md

 We are developing a novel microsimulation-based framework for attenuating societal bias in chronic kidney disease progression data from a large primary care registry.
 This allows us to generate counterfactual outcome distributions, reflecting rates of end-stage renal disease that would have been observed in the absence of race-based diagnosis and treatment criteria.
 Our framework could flexibly be adapted to mitigate bias in other health data.

+* Invited Paper presentation at the Joint Statistical Meetings 2024

 <b> A participatory approach for understanding social drivers of chronic kidney disease progression</b>
 <br>
 <u>Agata Foryciarz</u>, Lisa Goldman Rosas, Oshra Sedan, Sherri Rose